BGWEB08/Amazon-clone-with-HTML-CSS-and-JavaScript./README.md

 # Amazon Clone

 This project is a static Amazon clone built purely with front-end technologies.
 The design replicates key Amazon pages like product listings, product details, login, and register pages, all created using **HTML**, **CSS**, and **JavaScript**.
-There is no dynamic functionality, and the focus is entirely on the design.

 ## Features